Work placements for engineering students

 As part of your development into a professional engineer, you will complete 800 hours of work experience in engineering businesses and organisations.
 These placements typically take place at the end of the second and third years of the degree for three months, from mid-November until the end of February.

-At every stage of your degree, you will be involved in creating, designing and realising sophisticated engineering products.
-These hands-on projects also help to develop the 'soft skills' sought by potential engineering employers, such as effective project management and the ability to work as a team.
+At every stage of your degree, you will be involved in creating, and designing sophisticated engineering products.
+These hands-on projects help to develop the 'soft skills' sought by potential engineering employers, such as project management and the ability to work as a team.

 In your first year, you will complete a number of compulsory papers including the popular Foundations of Engineering.
 Teams of students are challenged to design and build model boats over the course of the semester, culminating in a race day on the University’s Oranga Lake.